-Republicans launch recount of vote in Arizona’s Maricopa County, a process embraced by Trump allies pushing false claims of fraud
+GOP-backed recount of Maricopa County ballots appears on track to move forward after initial pause ordered by Arizona judge

 Election officials and the courts have found no merit to such allegations, and the GOP-led county board of supervisors has objected to the recount.

+After state Democrats filed a lawsuit this week to halt the proceedings, an Arizona judge on Friday ordered that the recount be paused for the weekend to consider their allegations that the process violates state laws governing the security of ballots.

+However, he required that the Democratic Party post a $1 million bond to cover the potential costs of a delay.
+On Friday afternoon, the state party said it would not put up the money, meaning the recount is on track to press ahead.

-Nevertheless, Senate Republicans have forged ahead, exercising a subpoena this week to move voting equipment and ballots from county storage to the floor of the Arizona Veterans Memorial Coliseum, where they have said a team of private companies will spend the next four weeks conducting a hand recount of ballots and a forensic audit of voting machines.
+Earlier this week, Senate Republicans exercised a subpoena to move voting equipment and ballots from county storage to the floor of the Arizona Veterans Memorial Coliseum, where they have said a team of private companies will spend the next four weeks conducting a hand recount of ballots and a forensic audit of voting machines.

 Senate leaders have said the process is intended only to explore ways to improve the state’s elections, rather than to cast doubt on Biden’s 10,457-vote victory in Arizona over Donald Trump.